jamii/jamii.github.com/resume.md

 #### Nov 2013 - Jan 2016

-* Together with the CEO built a prototype language/IDE which secured a $2.3m seed round from Andreessen Horowitz.
+* Together with the CEO built a language and IDE which secured a [$2.3m seed round](https://techcrunch.com/2014/10/01/eve-raises-2-3m-to-rethink-programming/) from Andreessen Horowitz.

 * Designed a live relational language based on temporal-logic extensions of datalog.